tributech-solutions/tributech-docs/docs/quickstart/install-owner-node.md

 # Setup

-A demo of Tributech Data Space Node can be deployed with only a few clicks from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/tributech.tributech_dataspace_kit?tab=Overview).
+A demo of Tributech DataSpace Node can be deployed with only a few clicks from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/tributech.tributech_dataspace_kit?tab=Overview).

 ## Go to the Azure Marketplace

 In the maketplace simply select the option "Trial Hub" and click "Create".
 ![Azure Marketplace](img/marketplace.png)

 ## Fill in basic information

 In the first step of the wizard fill in the correct Ressource Group and Region and click next.
 It is a good idea to create a new Ressource Group for this demo.
 ![Step 1](img/step1.png)

 ## Enter user information